platyplus/authentication-server/README.md

 ## Limitations

 - Not tested with Heroku
+- there is not user and role management except to create a single user with no specific role.
+I myself do this part with a frontend app that access the database through a Hasura GraphQL endpoint.
 - The JWKS endpoint `/jwks` is not working, I could not find a way to format the "n" part of the JWK that is read by the Hasura graphql-engine without error.
 Contribution welcome!
 - This server is designed to work with one RSA key only, and does not handle its regular rotation.
 - No handling of JWT expiration